desihub/qlf/README.md

 $ cd ~/ && git clone https://github.com/linea-it/qlf

-Finally, we create the tables using the following command:
+Finally, if everything worked out correctly, we can create the tables on the database by using the following command:

 $ python ~/qlf/qlf/manage.py migrate